 Wildlife & Animals – Malawi

 Although Malawi is not a prime wildlife destination, conservation is improving and wildlife numbers are increasing.
 Rhino was extinct in the country, but has been reintroduced into Liwonde and Majete, making Malawi a Big Five destination.
 Nyika has a high concentration of leopards, but overall big cats aren’t that easy to see.
-Elephants are common throughout and 500 individuals were relocated from Majete and Liwonde to Nkhotokota in 2016-2017.
-It was the biggest relocation of elephants ever undertaken.
+Elephants are common throughout and giraffe were recently introduced to Majete.

 Malawi has a great variety of antelope, and some species considered quite rare in other countries are remarkably easy to spot.
-Roan antelope is the most common large antelope on Nyika Plateau and it occurs in most of the other parks as well.
+Roan antelope is the most common large antelope on Nyika Plateau.
 The graceful sable antelope is particularly common in Liwonde and although harder to find, it occurs in all other national parks as well.
-Other interesting antelope species include klipspringer, puku and nyala.
+Other interesting antelope species include klipspringer and puku.